 The application of these amendments did not have a material impact on the Group's financial statements.

-Standards, amendments and interpretations adopted by the European Union and mandatory after 2023
+Standards, amendments and interpretations mandatory after 2024

-In 2023, the Group did not opt for the early application of any standard, amendment or interpretation approved by the European Union.
+In 2024, the Group did not opt for the early application of any standard, amendment or interpretation approved by the European Union.